What do Student Fundraisers do?

 What other benefits are there?

 You’ll also have the opportunity to speak to people who’ve already made the step from Warwick into the working world.
 You’ll be matched, where possible, to people who have studied a similar course or are working in a field you’re interested in.
 The careers advice and occasional internships offered are a fantastic opportunity for any student.
-You’ll also be gaining valuable work experience and learning some impressive skills to add to your CV to increase your graduate employability.
+You’ll also be gaining valuable work experience and learning some impressive skills to add to your CV to increase your opportunities after graduating.

 How do I apply?

 To apply, please complete the application form here.
 You must complete the application form online to apply; we do not accept CVs, email applications or applications through Unitemps.
-The closing date for new fundraiser applications is 11:59pm on Sunday 11th October 2020.
+The new fundraiser applications are now open & close by 1st November.

 What happens after I apply?